Kistan 2.0 Doc

 Note

-When running a script from another script and it has been previously stopped, add the flag script_name*._stop = false.
-Otherwise, it will not be placed on the timeline.
+When running a script from another script and it has been previously stopped, it will not be placed on the timeline. start bypasses this and starts it anyway.

 NameOptionalDescription